-If you're planning a trip to South America do not miss the most popular cities in Chile.
-While Brazil, Argentina, Peru or Colombia get most of the attention from travelers there are so many things to do and see in Chile.
+If you're planning a trip to South America, do not miss the most popular cities in Chile.
+While Brazil, Argentina, Peru, and Colombia get most of the attention from travelers, there are so many things to do and see in Chile.

 Each of the cities below showcase Chile's varied geography from the serene Atacama Desert in the north, through the lush central zone to the lakes and fjords of the far south, with a side trip to an isolated island in the Pacific.
 It may appear that Chile is a long thin slip of land that can be skipped but these cities prove otherwise.

 The capital of Chile, Santiago is a cosmopolitan city, with ample restaurants, bars, hotels, and shopping from tiny boutique and craft fairs to giant shopping malls.

 There are cultural attractions such as art galleries, museums, theaters, opera and ballet, lively nightlife, plus parks, tree-lined streets, and distinct neighborhoods.

 Chile's premiere resort on the Chilean "Riviera" attracts Chileans and international visitors to the beaches, the casino, the elegant hotels and restaurants, the museums, and spritely nightlife.